Your Privacy at Risk

 — Mozilla Foundation

-Social media is one of the most obvious examples of the surveillance economy and its irreverent collection of data.
+Social media is one of the most obvious examples of the surveillance economy and the relentless collection of personal data.

 Personal information is collected and monetized by social media companies using facial recognition software, comparative and linked data (such as the Facebook "Like" button) and more.

-The fact that users login using their email address provides a strong link to other data about that user.
+The fact that your email address is the primary user name when logging into your accounts provides a strong link to other data about that user.

-Most Canadians now use webmail which is stored on servers in the US or other countries.
-Your emails are scanned to profile you to serve ads, alter search results, and other purposes based upon the emails you send and receive if you're using Gmail, Yahoo! mail and similar services.
+Most Canadians now use webmail which is stored on servers in the U.S. or other countries.
+Your emails are scanned to profile you to serve more enticing ads, alter search results, and other purposes based upon the emails you send and receive if you're using Gmail, Yahoo! mail and similar services.

 Your cellular provider already tracks your physical location at all times: it knows where you live, where you work, when you go to sleep at night, when you wake up in the morning, and — because everyone has a smartphone — who you spend time with and who you sleep with.